Mohdatif-812/Car_Parking_Database/README.md

-Great.
-I’ll prepare a complete README.md for your PostgreSQL-based parking database project.
-It will include installation and import instructions for all OSs via both command-line and GUI tools, embedded and linked ERD image, high- and low-level database design, and realistic sample data for each table.

-I’ll let you know once the draft is ready for your review.

 # Parking Management System Database

 This project provides a PostgreSQL database schema for a parking management system.
 It includes tables for parking lot details, floors, rows of slots, individual slots, users, and parking sessions.
 The schema enforces primary and foreign keys to maintain referential integrity, check constraints on slot occupancy status, and unique constraints on user email/phone.
 Sample data populates parking lot details and floors.
 The repository also contains ER diagrams (Mermaid and PNG) and a detailed ERD description to explain the design.